charlesclz03/flowforge/DOCS/summaries/CURRENT_STATUS_SUMMARY.md

 ### You cannot (yet):

-- ❌ Subscribe to a Pro plan or unlock premium beats
+- ❌ Subscribe to a Pro plan or actually unlock premium‑only beats (they are visually flagged but not gated)
 - ❌ Share recordings publicly via built‑in feeds
 - ❌ View rich analytics or streak/skill scoring